MadhavGarg-mg/Panda_coursework/doc/doc.md

 Conclusion
 --------------
-Overall this Project has been tremendously enjoyable and a great learning source not only for python but also for the ways we can use professional tools.
-I can not wait to see what we have to do for the next project.
+Overall, this Project has been tremendously enjoyable and a great learning source not only for python but also for the ways we can use professional tools.
+I cannot wait to see what we have to do for the next project.